-Having graduated from High School, he spent a few years working at retail computer specialist Pro Computer, where he eventually promoted to manager.
-Headhunted to work as a games programmer for GiliSoft, Olsen left retail to join the developer and specialized in educational games and e-learning content.
-When GiliSoft fell victim to the multimedia crash in the 90s, Olsen returned to journalism and accepted a position as CD-ROM Editor and Staff Writer with Audio Media, a reputable magazine publisher responsible for publications such as Alt Om Data, Privat Computer and CD-ROM Spil (later GameZone).
-Following his stint with Audio Media, Hans accepted a position with T&T Media as their Nordic Editor-In-Chief of PC Player, PlayStation Magasinet, Nintendo Magasinet and Tips & Tricks.
-Rounding up his editorial endeavors, Olsen joined Game Reactor (owned by Egmont Online) as their first pan-Nordic Editor-In-Chief.
+Having graduated from High School, he spent a few years working at a retail computer specialist Pro Computer learning the trade and eventually promoted to manager.
+Headhunted to work as a game programmer, he joined GiliSoft to produce educational games localized and distributed across the Nordic region.
+With the multimedia crash in the 90s, Hans accepted a CD-ROM Editor and Staff Writer position with Audio Media, a reputable magazine publisher responsible for Alt Om Data, Privat Computer, and CD-ROM Spil (later GameZone).
+Following his stint with Audio Media, he started working for T&T Media as their Nordic Editor-In-Chief of PC Player, PlayStation Magasinet, and Nintendo Magasinet.
+Rounding up his editorial endeavors, he joined Game Reactor (owned by Egmont Online) as their first pan-Nordic Editor-In-Chief.

 Hans continued his career by accepting numerous executive positions.
-Working as the Nordic PR-Manager for JoWood Productions, he was responsible for the launch of a series of simulation- and strategy-games.
-Hired by Creative Labs Nordic as their Technical PR-Specialist, Olsen promoted and marketed an impressive array of products spanning from innovative MP3 players to speakers, graphics cards and other multimedia accessories.
-Representing Memorex Products in Europe, Hans was tapped as their Nordic PR-Manager and was in charge of the entire catalogue of accessories and multimedia storage devices.
-And finally, Olsen was recruited by recommendation to become the Senior European PR-Manager at Vivendi Universal Games, where he was tasked with representing high-profile brands from Sierra®, Black Label Games® and Blizzard®.
+Working as the Nordic PR-Manager for JoWooD Productions, he was responsible for launching a series of award-winning simulation- and strategy games.
+Hired by Creative Labs (Nordic) as their Technical PR-Specialist, he promoted and marketed an impressive array of products spanning from innovative MP3 players to speakers, graphics cards, and other multimedia accessories.
+Representing Memorex Products in Germany, he was tapped as their Nordic PR-Manager and was in charge of the entire catalog of multimedia storage devices and accessories.
+By recommendation of a leading game developer in Sweden, Hans became the Senior European PR-Manager at Vivendi Universal Games in Paris, representing high-profile game brands from Sierra®, Black Label Games®, Valve®, and Blizzard®.

-In the spring of 2004, Hans relocated from Denmark to the beautiful San Francisco Bay Area of California, and spent five years working as Technical- and Executive-Producer on a handful of work-for-hire game projects for PC, Microsoft XBOX® 360 / XBLA® and the Nintendo DS™ / Nintendo Wii™.
+During the spring of 2004, Hans relocated to the San Francisco Bay Area of California, working five years as Technical- and Executive Producer on work-for-hire game projects on PC and the Microsoft XBOX®, Sony PlayStation®, and Nintendo® platforms.

-In 2009, Olsen founded GAME PROMOTER™, today a market-leading consultancy firm specialized in helping indie game developers with their public relations, marketing and business development needs.
+In 2009, Hans founded GAME PROMOTER, a market-leading consultancy firm supporting indie developers with their public relations, marketing, and business development needs.
 And in 2016, he accepted a CEO position at EnsenaSoft, a leading developer and casual game publisher, before returning as an independent games industry marketeer in 2018.